technophil98/AVR-Toolbox/README.md

 In `Terminal`, run the following commands:
 1) `brew tap osx-cross/avr`
 2) `brew install avr-binutils avr-gcc avr-gdb avrdude`
-3) Let cook in the oven at 350°F for 30 minutes (Step 2. will take some time and will make your mac heat up a bit)
+3) Let cook in the oven at 350°F for 30 minutes _(step 2. will take some time and will make your mac heat up a bit)_
 4) Verify installation with `avrdude --version` and `avr-gcc --version`